HugoBlox/theme-academic-cv/content/authors/admin/_index.md

 ---

-I am a last-year astronomy student and a software developer with a deep passion for open-source software.
+I am a final-year astronomy student and software developer with a keen interest in open-source collaboration.

-My professional experience includes developing software for astrophysics, designing and maintaining CI/CD pipelines, and working with machine learning and AI models.
+My professional journey includes developing software for astrophysics, designing and maintaining CI/CD pipelines, and working with machine learning and AI models.

-In my spare time, I contribute to open-source projects and enjoy building software packages.
+In my spare time, I contribute to open-source projects and enjoy building software packages in different formats and distribution systems.